Form Data and Multipart

 - A server expects a specific field order baked into its form validation.

-Seeing weird "field missing" or "invalid form" errors when the values look fine?
-Try reordering.
-Drop the file last, drop the token first.
-The browser-emitted order is whatever the <form> markup says, which is usually text fields then file inputs.
+When values look fine but you're seeing "field missing" or "invalid form" errors, try reordering.
+Drop the file last, the token first.
+The browser-emitted order follows whatever the <form> markup says, usually text fields then file inputs.

 Boundary string

 Browsers use boundaries like ----WebKitFormBoundaryAbCdEf123456.
 Go's stdlib (and therefore httpcloak's BuildMultipart) generates random boundaries that look different.
-For 99% of servers this doesn't matter, the boundary is just a delimiter.
-If you hit a strict WAF that pattern-matches on browser-style boundaries, you can build the body yourself with mime/multipart.Writer.SetBoundary() and pass a Chrome-shaped one.
-Rare scenario though.
+For 99% of servers this doesn't matter since the boundary is just a delimiter.
+A strict WAF that pattern-matches on browser-style boundaries can be handled by building the body yourself with mime/multipart.Writer.SetBoundary() and passing a Chrome-shaped one.
+Rare scenario.

 Verify with httpbin